Atomic absorption spectroscopy: Flame atomizers

-Each of these stages includes the risk of interference in case the degree of phase transfer is different for the analyte in the calibration standard and in the sample.
-Ionization is generally undesirable, as it reduces the number of atoms that are available for measurement, i.e., the sensitivity.
+Each of these stages includes the risk of interference if the degree of phase transfer is different for the analyte in the calibration standard and in the sample.
+Ionization is usually undesirable, as it reduces the number of atoms that are available for measurement, i.e., the sensitivity.

-In flame AAS a steady-state signal is generated during the time period when the sample is aspirated.
-This technique is typically used for determinations in the mg L−1 range, and may be extended down to a few μg L−1 for some elements.
+In flame AAS, a steady-state signal is generated while the sample is aspirated.
+This technique is typically used for determinations in the mg/L range and may be extended down to a few μg/L for some elements.

 Electrothermal atomizers

-Electrothermal AAS (ET AAS) using graphite tube atomizers was pioneered by Boris V. L’vov at the Saint Petersburg Polytechnical Institute, Russia, since the late 1950s, and investigated in parallel by Hans Massmann at the Institute of Spectrochemistry and Applied Spectroscopy (ISAS) in Dortmund, Germany.
+Electrothermal AAS (ET AAS) using graphite tube atomizers was pioneered by Boris V. L'vov at the Saint Petersburg Polytechnical Institute, Russia, since the late 1950s, and investigated in parallel by Hans Massmann at the Institute of Spectrochemistry and Applied Spectroscopy (ISAS) in Dortmund, Germany.